 We understand being on time can be super tricky for families with young kids!
 Try to haul your kids away from the pool or other activities well before your dining time to get them dressed and ready for dinner.
 If the meal time says 5:45 pm, the service will start at that time.
-There was a family sitting near us that came in closer to 6 pm, and their servers were extremely polite but obviously had to rush through appetizers and entrees.
+A family was sitting near us that came in closer to 6 pm, and their servers were extraordinarily polite but obviously had to rush through appetizers and entrees.
 Plan to arrive on time!

 6 – Dining Dress Code